Rod Carew: After retirement

 Carew moved to the community of Anaheim Hills, California, while playing with the Angels and remained there after his retirement.
 Carew was hired as the Angels' hitting coach on November 5, 1991, and served in a similar capacity with the Milwaukee Brewers.
 He is credited with helping develop young hitters like Garret Anderson, Jim Edmonds, and Tim Salmon.
 Carew has also worked at various times as a minor league and spring training hitting and base running coach for the Twins and serves as an international youth baseball instructor for Major League Baseball.

 Carew married his second wife Rhonda in December 2001; she has two children, Cheyenne and Devon.
 Devout Christians, the family attends Saddleback Church in Lake Forest, California.

 On January 19, 2004, Panama City's National Stadium was renamed "Rod Carew Stadium".
 In 2005, Carew was named the second baseman on the Major League Baseball Latino Legends Team.

 Carew's number 29 was retired by the Twins on July 19, 1987, and by the Angels in 1986.
 Carew was the fourth inductee into the Angels' Hall of Fame on August 6, 1991.
-Carew was elected to the Baseball Hall of Fame in 1991, his first year of eligibility, the 22nd player so elected.
+Carew was elected to the Baseball Hall of Fame in 1991, his first year of eligibility, the 22nd player so elected; he went into the Hall with a Twins cap.
 In 1999, he ranked #61 on The Sporting News list of 100 Greatest Baseball Players, and was nominated as a finalist for Major League Baseball's All-Century Team.
 Carew was inducted into the Hispanic Heritage Baseball Museum Hall of Fame in 2010.

 Carew has three biological children from his first marriage—Charryse, Stephanie, and Michelle.
 In September 1995, his youngest of three daughters, Michelle, was diagnosed with acute myeloid leukemia, a relatively rare leukemia for a young person.
 Doctors wanted to perform a bone marrow transplant, but Michelle's rare ethnic heritage complicated the search for a matching donor; her father was black with West Indian and Panamanian roots and her mother was of Russian-Jewish ancestry.
 Carew pleaded for those of similar ethnic background to come forward.
 When no matching bone marrow donor was found, an umbilical cord blood transplant was performed in March 1996.
-Michelle died on April 17, 1996 at the age of 18.
+Michelle died on April 17, 1996, at the age of 18.
 A statue of her has been installed in Angel Stadium of Anaheim.